 Democrats support keeping the sexual assault window open to victims of abuse.
 However, Republicans want voter ID amendments and the possibility of rolling back vital environmental regulations to stay on the table and head to Pennsylvania voters.

-At Hach & Rose, LLP, we are watching these developments closely and are prepared to act on behalf of adult survivors of sex abuse as soon as the legislature takes the steps towards justice and accountability it should.
+At Hach & Rose, LLP, we are watching these developments closely and are prepared to act on behalf of adult survivors of sex abuse as soon as the legislature takes the steps toward justice and accountability it should.

 How an Experienced Attorney Can Help